Storybook is theme-able using a lightweight theming API.

 It's possible to theme Storybook globally.

-Storybook includes two themes that look good out of the box: "normal" (a light theme) and "dark" (a dark theme).
+Storybook includes two themes that look good out of the box: "light" and "dark".
 Unless you've set your preferred color scheme as dark, Storybook will use the light theme as default.

 As an example, you can tell Storybook to use the "dark" theme by modifying

-When setting a theme, set a full theme object.
+When setting a theme, set a complete theme object.
 The theme is replaced, not combined.

 Supposing you have a Storybook theme defined for the main UI in